trinodb/trino/docs/src/main/sphinx/functions/comparison.md

 ## Row comparison: IN

-The `IN` operator can be used to compare values with the following patterns:
+The `IN` operator can be used to compare values with the following patterns.
+It can fetch records according to mutiple values specified in WHERE clause.
+A sub-query or list of values must be specified in the parenthesis.

 ```
 ...
 WHERE column [NOT] IN ('value1','value2');
 ...
 WHERE column [NOT] IN ( subquery )
 ```

-The `IN` operator can be use to fetch multiple records according to mutiple values specified in WHERE clause.
-A sub-query or list of values must be specified in the parenthesis.

 ```
 SELECT * FROM region WHERE name IN ('AMERICA', 'EUROPE');
 ```

-It is shorthand of mutiple `OR` operator.
-The same query can be modified to include a list of values seperated with `OR` operator.
+The values in the clause are used for multiple comparisons that are combined as a logical `OR`.
+The preceding query is equivalent to the following query:

 ```
 SELECT * FROM region WHERE name = 'AMERICA' OR name = 'EUROPE';
 ```

-You can also negate the result by adding `NOT`, and get all other regions except the values in list:
+You can negate the comparisons by adding `NOT`, and get all other regions except the values in list:

 ```
 SELECT * FROM region WHERE name NOT IN ('AMERICA', 'EUROPE');
 ```

-You can also use the subquery with the IN operator that returns records from the single column.
-The subquery cannot include more than one column in the SELECT column list.
+When using a subquery to determine the values to use in the comparison, the subquery must return a single column and one or more rows.

 ```
 SELECT name FROM nation
 WHERE regionkey IN (
-    SELECT regionkey
+    SELECT starts_with(regionkey,"A") AS regionkey
     FROM region
-    WHERE name IN ('AMERICA', 'EUROPE')
 );
 ```